Conservation Laws For Every Quantum Measurement Outcome: Conclusion

 Another facet of the above is related to the involvement of frames of reference needed for preparing superpositions of states with different values of a conserved quantity; the "preparer" is actually such a frame.
 We then raised the question of the possible need to consider an infinite regression chain of "frames-of-reference of frames-of-reference".
 We showed that the conserved quantity can be kept not propagating down the chain, but be maintained within the system of interest and its relevant frame of reference; this is the key element that allows the conservation to be separated from the whole universe.

-The arguments in this paper were presented for angular momentum of a particle moving on a circle.
+The arguments in this paper were presented for the angular momentum of a particle moving on a circle.
 This is arguably the simplest example since measuring it does not affect any other conserved quantities.
-However in general we may have a system with more conserved quantities which do not commute with each other, so measuring one disturbs another, e.g. angular momentum in a particular direction in three dimensional space does not commute with angular momentum in any other direction.
+However in general we may have a system with more conserved quantities which do not commute with each other, so measuring one disturbs another, e.g. angular momentum in a particular direction in three-dimensional space does not commute with angular momentum in any other direction.
 We believe that conservation laws hold for every measurement outcome for these conserved quantities also.
+Specifically, we conjecture that when measuring the angular momentum along the $z$-axis, as in the simple example described in our paper, we can do it without the measuring device providing the required angular momentum along the $z$-axis.
+Instead the preparer provides that $z$ angular momentum.
+At the same time, the measuring device disturbs the $x$ and $y$ angular momenta of the system: for those components it is the measuring device which exchanges angular momentum with the system ensuring conservation.
+An analysis of such cases is reserved for future work.

 Thus we argue that the conservation laws in quantum mechanics need to be restated, to say that the total of a conserved quantity, summed across all systems including the preparer, is unchanged at all times and in each individual measurement outcome.